 The Council will explore such strategies to promote more purposeful giving with private corporations and the public at large.

 3. Employee and Customer Engagement

 Embedded in the act of giving is education.
 There’s a need to teach people how to more effectively react to a major disaster, while also acknowledging their need to respond.

-Companies can play an important role in enabling their associates and customers to give thoughtfully though the implementation of engagement platforms and programs that that direct employee and customer contributions to nonprofit partners, track the donations, and collect stories of impact to share.
+Companies can play an important role in enabling their associates and customers to give thoughtfully though the implementation of engagement platforms and programs that direct employee and customer contributions to nonprofit partners, track the donations, and collect stories of impact to share.

 The GDRC also discussed what else companies can do to effectively and efficiently direct employee and customer engagement during a time of disaster.

 According to Joe Ruiz at The UPS Foundation, one of the best things that companies can do is leverage their existing expertise and competitive advantages.
 Instead of relying on “checkbook philanthropy,” private corporations should look to tap into their unique resources and see how those could be used to respond to a major disaster.

 For example, UPS not only utilizes its vast logistics network to get relief supplies into disaster zones in times of need, it will also loan out its logistics experts and managers to assist agencies and nonprofit organizations on the ground.